gickowtf/concept2logbook/README.md

 year, last month, last 30 days, last 7 days, and the Concept2 season.
 They can be split by all workout types, RowErg, SkiErg, and BikeErg.

-## HACS Default Store Preparation

-This repository includes the files HACS expects for an integration repository:

-- `custom_components/concept2logbook/manifest.json`
-- `custom_components/concept2logbook/brand/icon.png`
-- `hacs.json`
-- `README.md`
-- `.github/workflows/validate.yml`

-Before submitting to the HACS default store, make sure the GitHub repository is public, has a short description, has topics, has issues enabled, and has at least one GitHub release.